-Digital logic determination is made according to the settings you make on the Logic Setup tab when defining digital groups.
+Digital logic determination is made according to the settings made on the Logic Setup tab when defining groups.

 Note: If you are using digital inputs as decoder sources, be sure the logic setup you make here matches the levels you set on the decoder dialogs.